eokgnah/NSPanel-Nextion/README.md

 # Nextion
 NSPanel Nextion - Tasmota - MQTT - ESP32 - custom HMI

-Soon here will be my Solution for the EU NSPanel with tasmota and data through MQTT to a selfmade HMI
+Soon here will be my Solution for the EU NSPanel (and other Nextions) with tasmota and data through MQTT to a selfmade HMI
 hint.. ;-) - works with ALL Nextion https://nextion.tech/ displays!

 * Custom Berry-Script